BaHuy15/Yolov7_box_segmentation/README.md

 # Yolov7_box_segmentation
 # Detect blister status using YOLOv7

-In this project, we applied yolov7 to localize bounding box of blisters and classify them to see whether or not they are on hand.
+In this project, we applied yolov7 to localize bounding box of boxes and segment them.
 To illustrate this, see figure below.
 <div align="center">
     <a href="./">
         <img alt="figure 1: Detect box location and segment them" src="./Figure/image.png" width="100%"/>